UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 For detail on how to use the data in the TimeCard event to identify the accrual instances and how to calculate their new balances see [accrual-balance-calculation.md](./accrual-balance-calculation.md)

 ### Persist updated Accrual instances
-Finally, having updated the Accrual instance's balances they must be persisted to the Accruals container's datastore via a RESTful call to the `callisto-accrual-restapi` component.
+Finally, having updated the Accrual instance's balances they must be persisted to the Accruals container's datastore via a RESTful call to the `callisto-accrual-restapi` component (`PUT` [/resources/accruals](./../../rest-api/rest-endpoints.md#updateaccruals))

-**TODO** - link to the doc for the RESTFul endpoint

 ![](./../images/calculate-and-update-accrual-balances-detail.png)